 Comprehensive Coverage: Compensates you if your boat is stolen, vandalized or damaged in an accident other than a collision.
 For example, comprehensive coverage would protect you if someone were to spray paint your boat or take a hockey stick and break the boat’s windows.

-Liability Insurance: Your boat insurance policy should also come with liability protection, in the event that some is injured while on your watercraft.
+Liability Insurance: Your boat insurance policy should also come with liability protection, if someone is injured while on your watercraft.
 Liability protection covers the cost of injury to passengers on your boat, as well as skiers and tubers who are being towed by your boat.
-The cost of damage to your boat because of theft or total loss of equipment is also covered.
-Additionally, liability insurance protects you against damage that you cause to another individual’s boat, dock or property, when the claim is directly related to operation or storage your boat.
+Additionally, liability insurance protects you against damage that you cause to another individual’s boat, dock or property, when the claim is directly related to operation of your boat.

 Coverage can also be bought for replacing fishing gear, entering tournaments, oil spill damage, and roadside assistance when towing the boat.
 We also recommend that you talk to your insurance broker about purchasing coverage against damages and injuries caused by boaters who are uninsured, so that you aren’t left footing the bill.